oneeve8/kobble-data/content/videonarrativehowto.md

 Your new track will appear in your tree.

-Next I’ll sho you how to drag and drop a link.
-Kobble takes a
+Next I’ll show you how to drag and drop a link.
+Kobble takes advantage of the iPad’s multi tasking features.

+Swipe up

 Kobble is so unique, that you may not have ever seen anything like it before.